And welcome back to the Rush Limbaugh Program here at the Limbaugh Institute for Advanced Conservative Studies.

 But you are absolutely right.

-This instance with the Border Patrol agents uh being made the bad guys because they're enforcing the drug laws of the United States and the drug smuggler gets immunity and gets to sue for millions.
+This instance with the Border Patrol agents being made the bad guys because they're enforcing the drug laws of the United States and the drug smuggler gets immunity and gets to sue for millions.

 This is not new.

-The problem is I'm fed up with it.
+The problem is, I'm fed up with it.

-The problem is I've had it.
+The problem is, I've had it.

-If this is the President's policy, if this is the President's policy, that we're gonna not only have an open border, but if the Border Patrol agents dare to try to enforce even the the mediocre uh enforcement that they do have uh with both hands tied behind their back.
+If this is the president's policy, if this is the president's policy, that we're going to not only have an open border, but if the border patrol agents dare to try to enforce even the mediocre enforcement that they do have with both hands tied behind their back, if they tried to use their feet to enforce the law, they're going to be put in jail.

 I just find this atrocious.